 When the OP does tell his sister and her husband what he did for them, his brother-in-law doesn’t appreciate the gesture as he hoped.
 The OP explains, “I presented them my gift and my brother-in-law freaked out.
-I guess he did get a raise, and he’s pissed that I insulted his manliness and his ability to provide for his family.”
+I guess he did get a raise, and he’s angry that I insulted his manliness and his ability to provide for his family.”

 Even the OP’s sister is unhappy, as he adds, “My sister says I overstepped, and she wasn’t even asking me to do anything.
 It’s been so weird since.”

 Surprised by the reactions from his sister and brother-in-law, the OP asks the internet to help him understand if he’s the a**hole in this case?

 The public’s reaction was mixed.
 In one camp, some fully supported the OP.
 One user commented, “NTA (not the a**hole) because what you did was objectively nice.”

 Similarly, another user says, “NTA.
 This was a wonderful gift, and your brother-in-law is an a**hole for making it about his ego.
 Now they can put some money away to take the kids on a nice vacation this year, pay off some other bills, etc.”

 “NTA.
 Your BIL can always give you the $5700 back,” responded one user.

 Others in the forum discussed the practicality of the OP’s decision.
 As one commenter added, “It gets complicated, though.
 OP can’t write off the $5700 because the niece and nephew aren’t dependents.
 It was a bad financial decision.”